 Digital and third parties offer a growing family of TURBOchannel option boards.
-Available from Digital, in addition to the graphics and multimedia options described elsewhere in this overview, are:
+Available from Digital, in addition to the graphics and multimedia options described elsewhere in this overview are:

 - SCSI controller

 - Ethernet interface

 - Fiber Distributed Data Interface (FDDI) controller

 - VMEbus adapter

-- Token Ring controller

-TURBOchannel products presently available from third parties include options for X.25 and other communications interfaces, RAID disk controller, film recorder, very high-resolution raster displays, array processors, WORM drive controllers, and others.
+The growing set of TURBOchannel products available from third parties includes options for X.25 and other communications interfaces, RAID disk controller, film recorder, very high-resolution raster display, array processor, WORM drive controller, and others.

 Now that TURBOchannel has been adopted by the ACE initiative, the universe of TURBOchannel devices can be expected to grow rapidly.
-Contact the Digital TRI/ADD Program for an up-to-date list of available TURBOchannel options from Digital and third-party vendors.
+Contact the Digital TRI/ADD Program for an up-to-date list of available TURBOchannel-based products.

-2.7 CPU Performance Measurement
+2.6 Computational Performance

-A number of different factors contribute to the CPU performance perceived by the user: processor clock speed, cache efficiency, memory bandwidth and latency, as well as software issues such as compiler optimization efficiency.
-To the user, the most relevant performance characterization is in terms of average instructions-per-second or operations-per-second as measured for a suite of benchmark programs which fairly represents the user's intended workload, specified in the user's preferred source language, and built with the supplied development software.
+A number of different factors contribute to the system performance perceived by the user: processor clock speed, cache efficiency, memory bandwidth and latency, as well as software issues such as compiler optimization efficiency.
+To the user, the most relevant performance characterization is in terms of average instructions-per-second or operations-per-second as measured for a suite of benchmark programs that fairly represents the user's intended workload, specified in the user's preferred source language, and built with the supplied development software.
 The performance numbers given in this section result from industry-standard benchmark suites, using new compiler technology which will be available to DECstation users.